NCERT Syllabus for Class 12 English 2025-26 - Download Syllabus PDF

 2. It also helps in the preparation for competitive exams.

-3. The NCERT syllabus for Class 12 English helps students in creating a study plan, organizing their study materials, and preparing accordingly.
+3. The Class 12 English syllabus NCERT helps students in creating a study plan, organising their study materials, and preparing accordingly.

 4. The syllabus gives the complete outline of different chapters and units, helping students understand the marks distribution and focus on high-scoring parts.